Bellevue-based game developer Bungie splits from Activision

 A number of high-level executives have left Activision Blizzard in recent months, and the company faced customer backlash and a stock slump in November after announcing that the newest installment in its “Diablo” franchise would be a mobile game rather than a full PC title.

 Bungie navigated a similarly turbulent relationship with a larger corporate partner in the early 2000s.
-It was acquired by Microsoft in 2000, where it developed the “Halo” series that made Microsoft’s Xbox a successful video game console, then split with the company in 2007, leaving its “Halo” franchise behind.
+It was acquired by Microsoft in 2000, where it developed the “Halo” series that made Microsoft’s Xbox a successful video-game console, then split with the company in 2007, leaving its “Halo” franchise behind.

 Activision Blizzard stock was down 6.5 percent in after-hours trading Thursday after the announcement.